n5hossai/data-scientist-roadmap/01_Fundamentals/README.md

 #### Definition

 A hash function is __any function that can be used to map data of arbitrary size to data of fixed size__.
 One use is a data structure called a hash table, widely used in computer software for rapid data lookup.
-Hash functions accelerate table or database lookup by detecting duplicated records in a large file.
+Hash functions accelerate table or database lookup by detecting duplicated records in a large file
+.
 [HackerRank Hash Tables tutorial](https://www.youtube.com/watch?v=shs0KM3wKv8)

 ![hash-image](https://upload.wikimedia.org/wikipedia/commons/5/58/Hash_table_4_1_1_0_0_1_0_LL.svg)